- The Mediterranean diet is once again at the top of an annual list of best diets, followed closely by the DASH and flexitarian diets.

 - They advise people trying to eat healthier to be flexible with their favorite diet and try not to change too many things at once.

-This is no surprise to nutrition experts.
+The annual results have been no surprise to nutrition experts.

 “They are both well researched and have been proven to improve health outcomes in select populations,” added Caroline West Passerrello, MS, RDN, LDN, CLT, a spokesperson for the Academy of Nutrition and Dietetics.